 Entrepreneurs' relief - impact on partnerships

 The sale of all or part of a partner's share of his interest in a partnership will attract Entrepreneur's relief to the extent that the sale generates a capital gain.
-The treatment of goodwill in partnerships is a complex issue and subject to HM Revenue & Customs guidance, so making general comments about this area is a little risky, but provided such a sale is taxed as a capital gain, the entrepreneurs' relief will apply to the disposal.
+The treatment of goodwill in partnerships is a complex issue and subject to HMRC guidance, so making general comments about this area is a little risky, but provided such a sale is taxed as a capital gain, the entrepreneurs' relief will apply to the disposal.

 As for sole traders, the partnership can be carrying on any trade, profession or vocation, including furnished holiday letting activities, but the relief will not be available when the partnership is merely an investment vehicle, such as one which lets property other than as furnished holiday lettings.
 The partner making the disposal must have been a member of the partnership for at least 12 months prior to the sale to qualify for relief.

 There is also relief available in a partnership environment for the sale of an asset owned personally by one or more partners (i.e. not by the firm as a whole) when they withdraw from the business.
 This is termed and "associated disposal" and is dealt with separately here.
 It provides extended relief when for example, the partnership premises are owned privately by one partner, who disposes of the premises on his withdrawal from the partnership.

 Relief is available on the disposal of shares and other securities in limited companies provided that the various conditions relating to this type of disposal are met.